alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 To access the CodeCommit repository, the Alexa hosted service uses git-credential along with ASK-CLI and SMAPI to automatically pass down temporary Git credentials.

-Using `askx util git-credentials-helper` in the skill root directory can retrieve the username and password of the Git credentials.
+Using `ask util git-credentials-helper` in the skill root directory can retrieve the username and password of the Git credentials.

 # UPGRADE PROJECT - UPGRADE COMMANDS

 Skills created with CLI 1.x will need to update their project structure in order to deploy with the CLI v2.
-`askx util upgrade-project` command will attempt to perform the necessary changes.
+`ask util upgrade-project` command will attempt to perform the necessary changes.

 **STRUCTURE OF UPGRADE COMMAND:**

-`askx util upgrade-project [-p | --profile <profile>] [--debug] [-h | --help]`
+`ask util upgrade-project [-p | --profile <profile>] [--debug] [-h | --help]`

 **OPTIONS DESCRIPTION:**